-Related: We've a deeper dive into the environmental impacts of toilet paper here for further reading.
+Related: We have a deeper dive into the environmental impacts of toilet paper here for further reading.

 In 2020, with the outbreak of the COVID-19 pandemic, people began to panic-buy, which led to a toilet paper shortage on store shelves across most developed countries1.
 This telling indicator highlights the scale of our reliance on soft tissue for those moments throughout the day when nature calls.

 However, toilet paper isn’t the only option for wiping your sensitive parts.
-We have curated some of the best toilet paper alternatives, from devices to clothing to more natural and safe alternatives.
-Whether dealing with a shortage or pursuing a greener wipe, our picks look to natural, cleaner options and potential for reuse.
+We have curated some of the best paper alternatives, from devices to clothing to more natural and safe alternatives.
+Whether dealing with a shortage or pursuing a greener wipe, our picks look to natural, cleaner toilet paper options and the potential for reuse.

 You can also check out our article listing some of the best eco-friendly toilet papers you can shop for today.

-Bidet attachments are a great alternative to toilet paper.
+Bidet attachments are a great alternative to the toilet roll.
 They are seats you can affix to a standard toilet or separate bathroom fixtures commonly found in many countries in Europe.

 A bidet is an oval-shaped basin for washing your bottom.
 It uses a stream of water to get the wiping job done.
-Bidets are hygienic and clean thoroughly and stack up well for the environment removing the need for toilet paper.
+Bidets are hygienic and clean thoroughly, stack up well for the environment, and are a cost-effective alternative to toilet paper.

 There are various types of bidets you can choose from.
 Some of them include:

 If getting a bidet is perhaps an expensive option, you can opt for a water bottle.
 All you need to do is gather a few empty water bottles and fill them up with water.
 Cut a small hole through the water bottle cap to create a stream of water.
-You can then use these water bottles to clean up after using the bathroom.
+You can then use these as a spray bottle to clean up after using the bathroom.
 Ensure you dispose of worn-out plastic water bottles properly for recycling and sanitation.

 Further, sometimes people struggle with what to do with used cloths after the wipe.
 You can store them in a diaper pail or sealed bin suitable to prevent odor leaks and keep nasties out of sight.

-Ensure you wash dirty cloths thoroughly using a washing machine, sanitize with a few drops of bleach or baking soda, and dry properly on a hot cycle before using them again.
-Store them properly in a basket containing clean cloths.
-Reusable toilet paper cloths will also save money in the long term.
+Ensure you wash dirty cloths thoroughly using a washing machine, sanitize them with a few drops of bleach or baking soda, and dry them properly on a hot cycle before using them again.
+Store alternative toilet paper cloths properly in a basket containing only clean ones.
+Reusable toilet paper cloths will also save money in the long term and reduce waste.